 The Critical Difference

-CSU Monterey Bay’s experienced faculty members are intellectual and supportive resources for students.
-Our highly credentialed educators truly understand the ins and outs of business and executive development.
+California State University, Monterey Bay’s experienced faculty members are intellectual and supportive resources for students.
+Our highly credentialed educators truly understand the ins and outs of business and management development.

 Helping you increase your business and career success.

 Drawing from their professional and personal experiences, our faculty members are equipped to help you increase your business and career success.

 Meet CSUMB's MBA program leaders and other full-time faculty who teach in the Online MBA program:

 Author of several books, Dr. Schokley brings her passion for leadership, international business, and organizational behavior to the classroom.
 Her work in the fields of diversity and social application of network technologies is well-known and is based on her significant business experience with AT&T and Pacific Bell.

 She earned her doctorate in business from Oxford University in England.